tenzindorji/projectnotes/gitCommands/README.md

   - After resolving code conflicts by deleting the conflicting code from git UI, need to merge the commits
   - and Merge the pull request to master

-#Git cherry-pick
+# Git cherry-pick
-## when do use it?
+- when to use it?
-  - `man git-cherry-pick` \n
+  - `man git-cherry-pick`
-  - used for hotfix and when there is multiple branch and team. \n
+  - used for hotfix and when there is multiple branch and team.
-  - some time it will cause the merge conflict. \n
+  - some time it will cause the merge conflict.
-  - command \n
+  - command:
   `git cherry-pick <sha1 git log>`

 # fetch/pull/checkout/merge/rebase